ted-piotrowski/maptober-2021-week-2/README.md

 ## Combine activities into one GeoJSON

-Pass the name of the activities directory as an argument to `combine.js`.
+Pass the name of the activities directory as an argument to `combine.js` along with activity type `Run` and the desired output file `run.js`.
 This script will also add a line from Bothell to the start of each activity.

-`./node_modules/.bin/tsc combine.ts && node combine.js activities`
+`./node_modules/.bin/tsc combine.ts && node combine.js activities Run run.json`

 ## Upload to Mapbox Tiling Service (MTS)